4fun50/extensions/extensions/guitar-tools/README.md

 2. Run the command
 3. Play a note on your instrument and follow the icons to tune up or down

+**Using an external audio interface:**

+1. Search for "List Audio Devices" in Raycast
+2. Select your preferred audio input device (e.g., audio interface, sound card)
+3. The tuner will now use the selected device

 ## Troubleshooting

-- If you encounter issues with getting into the tuner, make sure Sox is installed: `brew install sox`
+- If you encounter issues with the tuner, make sure Sox is installed: `brew install sox`
 - Ensure your microphone permissions are enabled for Raycast
+- If your audio interface is not detected, try unplugging and reconnecting it